elkuku/maptest/readme.md

 # Setup
-Download the thing and open index.html in yor browser or visit https://elkuku.github.io/maptest/
+Download the thing and open index.html in your browser or visit https://elkuku.github.io/maptest/

 hF =;)